-Curacao Dive Festival 2019 Spotlight: divers from all over the world came together last week to participate in the re-formatted Annual Curaçao International Diving Festival after ten years hiatus.
+Curacao International Dive Festival 2019 Spotlight: divers from all over the world came together on Curaçao, a World Class Dive and Vacation destination, last week to participate in the re-formatted Annual Curaçao International Diving Festival after ten years hiatus.

 By Els Kroon, Independent Journalist for the Antilliaans Dagblad